A Car Navigation System for Linux and UNIX (and PocketPC too)

 RoadMap comes with its own GPS status screen ("RoadGPS"), which provides an overview of the satellites received and highlights those the GPS has a fix on.
 This status screen allows for placing the GPS device in a position that optimizes satellite reception, even if that means making the GPS device's screen not accessible.
 Obviously it's also useful with "displayless" GPS units.

 RoadMap uses a binary file format for representing the maps that is compact enough to allow the storage of many maps on a Compact Flash or MultiMedia card.
 For example, the map of Los Angeles county takes about 10 Mbytes of flash space.
 RoadMap comes with a set of tools to convert the US Census bureau data (both the 2000 and 2002 versions) into its own map format.
-Future versions of the US Census bureau data will be supported as well (usually a 1 or 2 months after the data has been released).

 When RoadMap starts, it displays a map of the same area that was displayed on the latest session.
 Clicking on the map screen triggers a "sign" that displays the name of the street, road or freeway (if any) that is the closest to the mouse hotpoint.